dynamixyz/Intuitive-Facial-Animation-Editing-based-on-a-Generative-RNN-Framework.github.io/index.md

 ## Data Avalaible

-The database has been created using the [*3-D Audio-Visual Corpus of Affective Communication*](https://data.vision.ee.ethz.ch/cvl/datasets/b3dac2.en.html) can be obtained upon request, for research purposes only.
+<p align="justify"> The database has been created using the *[3-D Audio-Visual Corpus of Affective Communication]*(https://data.vision.ee.ethz.ch/cvl/datasets/b3dac2.en.html)
+can be obtained upon request, for research purposes only.
-To obtain the data, please send a mail at research (at) dynamixyz.com providing your name, your organization and your research interest.
+To obtain the data, please send a mail at research (at) dynamixyz.com providing your name, your organization and your research interest. </p>

 ## Referencing the database in your Work